brobertsaz/railscrm/README.md

 -	Add tagging to Leads and Opportuntites.
 - Create Import/Export process.
 - Create standard reports TBD.
+- Make the web-to-lead use the application URL

 Ultimately, RailsCRM needs to remain easy to set up and to use and not become bloated like so many other CRM's out there.